An introduction to human grooming

 However, your skin is supposed to tell you itself where it needs to be groomed.

-You should also groom a region because it shows visible marks, spots, lesions, holes, bumps or because it has aesthetically deteriorated.
+You should also groom a region because it shows visible marks, spots, lesions, holes, bumps, or because it has deteriorated aesthetically.

 You can use any finger you wish.